SanderMertens/flecs/docs/Queries.md

 </li>
 <li><b class="tab-title">C++</b>

-The following example shows a rule that uses transitivity to match entities that are located in New York:
+The following example shows a query that uses transitivity to match entities that are located in New York:

 ```cpp
 // Create LocatedIn relationship with transitive property